SamFeltip/Blog-Content/Meeting God in Pain and Suffering.md

 - which of the three responses to emotional pain are you Moses inclined toward: demy defat h or drug?
 - What could it look like for you to reorient yourself to the pain in you life as an opportunity to be formed by God?

-## Spiritual exercise: noticing and naming your emotion
+## Spiritual Exercise: Noticing and Naming Your Emotion

 Notice your emotion

 Name then

 Feel them

 Bring them to god

 [[Dan Siegel]] has a lot to say about emotion.